Kempe equivalence of $4$-critical planar graphs: The proof of Theorem

-We are left to consider the case $k = 6$ with $i = 1$ and $j = 4$.
-If the restrictions of $c'_1$ and $c'_2$ to the cycle $C^1=x_1x_2x_3x_4x_1$ or the cycle $C^2 = x_1x_6x_5x_4x_1$ is not as in Figure \ref{fig:bad}, then we apply the argument from the first paragraph simultaneously to $C^1$ and $C^2$ (if both are not as in Figure \ref{fig:bad}, then we solve for one cycle by placing the two new vertices in its interior and then solve for the second by placing the two new vertices in its exterior; if only of them is not as in Figure \ref{fig:bad}, then we first solve for this cycle by placing the two new vertices in its interior and then solve for the second cycle).
+\textbf{Subcase 2.1:} the restrictions of $c'_1$ and $c'_2$ to the cycle $C^1=x_1x_2x_3x_4x_1$ or the cycle $C^2 = x_1x_6x_5x_4x_1$ is not as in Figure \ref{fig:bad}.
+In this case, we apply the argument from Case 1 simultaneously to $C^1$ and $C^2$.
+Precisely, if both are not as in Figure \ref{fig:bad}, then we apply the construction of Subcase 1.1 for one cycle by placing the two new vertices in its interior and then we apply the construction of Subcase 1.1 for the other cycle by placing the two new vertices in its exterior; similarly, if only of them is not as in Figure \ref{fig:bad}, then we apply the construction of Subcase 1.1 for this cycle by placing the two new vertices in its interior and then we apply the construction of Subcase 1.2 for the other cycle.
+The resulting graph satisfies the claim and Subcase 2.1 is completed.